cloudfoundry/community/toc/rfc/rfc-draft-hash-based-routing.md

 Rehashing should be minimized, especially when the number of application instances changes over time.

-For the scenario where a new application instance (e.g. app_instance3) is deployed, Gorouter updates the mapping so that it maps part of the hashes to the new instance.
+For the scenario when a new application instance (e.g. app_instance3) is added, Gorouter updates the mapping so that it maps part of the hashes to the new instance.

 | Hash  | Application instance(s) before | Application instance(s) after a new instance added |
 |-------|--------------------------------|----------------------------------------------------|